alvalenda/pokedex/README.md

 `vmbutton`: Contains a selected html document element.

-`header`: Contains a selected html document element.

-`footer`: Contains a selected html document element.
+`hidden`: Contains a selected html document element.

 `url`: Contains two url's adressing to the data and description sources.